kasslent/clc-digital-skills/_lessons/module-5.1.md

 Once you determined your keywords, enter them to search engines and see what results come up.

-- What web pages show up for your keywords?
-If they are businesses similar to you, it probably means you’ve selected keywords that are relevant and have reasonable competition levels.
+- If they are businesses similar to you, it probably means you’ve selected keywords that are relevant and have reasonable competition levels.
 - What’s their Domain Authority?
-If you try to compete with the websites whose DA is much higher than yours most likely it will take you a very long time to appear anywhere close to the first page.
+If you try to compete with the websites whose domain authority is much higher than yours, it will take you a very long time to appear anywhere close to the first page.
 - What else do they rank for?
 Use tools like [Ahrefs](https://ahrefs.com/) or [SEMrush](https://www.semrush.com/) to see what keywords they rank for organically.
 Look at positions and search volume to evaluate how successful they are.
-Also, if they rank high for multiple keywords visit their website, analyze it and try to understand what makes them rank.

 </div>